 Not into DSP?
 Fear Not

-If DSP features aren't your cup of tea, no problem.
-Just as in previous versions of Roon, MUSE is disabled by default, except when it's required to maintain compatibility with your output device.
-If you chose not to venture into MUSE, nothing is different than it was before.
+If DSP features are not your cup of tea, rest assured that just as in previous versions of Roon, all-digital signal processing is disabled by default, except when it's required to maintain compatibility with your output device.
+If you never venture into these screens, nothing is different from how it was before.
 As always, you can verify bit-perfect playback using Roon's

 Signal Path feature.